On the P\'olya Frequency Order of the de Bruijn--Newman Kernel: Certified Failure at Order Five: Implications

 \textbf{De~Bruijn--Newman flow determinants.} Dobner~\cite{Dobner2020} proves that the de~Bruijn--Newman constant satisfies $\Lambda \ge 0$ for all functions in the extended Selberg class by studying sign changes of the \emph{deformed} $\xi$-function $H_t$ as $t$ decreases.
 This concerns the \emph{location of zeros} of $H_t$, not total positivity of $K_t$ as a bivariate convolution kernel.
 Our Gaussian-deformation threshold $\lambda_5^*(u_0,h)$ (Section~\ref{sec:gaussian}) is a distinct object: it measures when PF$_5$ is healed by heat flow, not when zeros become real.

-\textbf{What we contribute.} To the best of our knowledge, no prior work certifies a \emph{specific small-parameter} PF$_r$ failure for $K$ using a minimal two-parameter Toeplitz minor $\det[K(u_0 + (i-j)h)]_{5\times 5}$, nor identifies the asymptotic threshold coefficient $C_5$ and its sign change at $u_0^*$ as the algebraic mechanism.
+\textbf{What we contribute.} To the best of our knowledge, no prior work certifies a \emph{specific small-parameter} PF$_r$ failure for $K$ using a minimal two-parameter Toeplitz minor $\det[K(u_0 + (i-j)h)]_{5\times 5}$.
+The small-spacing coefficient $C_5$ and its numerically observed sign change are, to our knowledge, likewise new, though in this version their study is explicitly non-certified.
 Our result is therefore orthogonal to, and not subsumed by, any of the above.